giangnguyen2412/paper-review-image-captioning/README.md

 # paper-review-image-captioning
-A hub for reviews papers in Image Captioning
+A hub for paper reviews in Image Captioning

 ### 2017